 1. Know your neighbors

-Your house (and your neighbors’ homes) will be less attractive to burglars if the people on your street spend time on their porches, working in their yards or socializing outdoors.
+Your house (and neighbors’ homes) will be less attractive to burglars if the people on your street spend time on their porches, working in their yards or socializing outdoors.
 Neighbors who know each other look out for each other.

 Make friends with the people on your street.
 If you trust them, you can ask them to help keep an eye on your house when you’re gone on vacation.